 The purchase of items without a proper University Purchase Order is the personal responsibility of the individual until the warrant covering the invoice is issued by the State of Kansas.
 Purchases without prior authority should be carefully considered.
 Employees should make certain no rules or regulations have been violated.
 A purchase order is not required with direct purchases but a description of items purchased must be clearly indicated on the invoice.

 The use of rubber stamp signatures is not permitted because access to stamps is difficult to control.
-The use of initials is also discouraged, except in circumstances where a unit head delegates approval to an employee by allowing that employee to sign the unit head’s name followed by the employee’s initials.
-Any purchasing documentation or invoices sent to the Accounts Payable Office without proper approval will be returned to the unit.
+Any purchasing documentation or invoice sent to either Accounts Payable or Purchasing without proper approval will be returned to the unit.

-The Dean, Chair or Director has the authority to allow single expenditures under $1,000 to be approved by the Administrative Assistant.
-Expenditures from $1,000 to $4,999.99 require the approval of the Dean, Chair or Director.
-All expenditures $5,000 and over require the signature of the Dean or Vice-President of that unit.
+The Vice President, Dean, Chair or Director has the authority to allow single expenditures up to $4,999 to be approved as delegated.
+Expenditures totaling $5,000 to $9,999 require the approval of the Vice President, Dean, Chair or Director.
+All expenditures totaling $10,000 and over require the signature of the Dean or Vice-President of that unit.